You can install agents on *nix, Windows, or macOS.

 Follow prompts in the installer dialog.

-You must include the master hostname and the agent certname.
+You must include the primary server hostname and the agent certname.

 Install macOS agents from the command line